noahCandaele/jasmin-aes-gcm/README.md

 - Start a container: `docker start <container_name>`
 - List all images: `docker image ls`
 - List all containers: `docker container ls -a`
-	- Remark: running this command without the `-a` flag displays only the running containers.
+	- Remark: running this command without the `-a` option displays only the running containers.

 ### Open project from a Docker container in Visual Studio Code
 You might want to open VS Code in the container.
 For example, when opening C source files in Windows, if GCC is not installed, C libraries are unknown.
 With this method, VS Code will have the environment of the container, and will detect the C libraries if GCC is installed in the container.
 It is generally better to give VS Code the development environment, to fully take advantage of its features, notably code completion and syntax highlighting.